-Bolt the metal transport brace (13) into the holes in the front draw bars (12) for added safety when the wing units are in the 90 degree vertical position (see fig. 13).
+Bolt the metal transport brace (#13) into the holes in the front hitches (#12) for added safety when the wing units are in the 90 degree vertical position.

-To lower the mowers, proceed as follows:
+To lower the mowers, proceed as follows (see fig. 14):

-Using the tractor hydraulic remote, raise the three decks until the transport hooks disengage from the pins.
-Pull the cord (10) tied to the unlocking lever (9) (this will pull the hooks away from the pins and mounting bracket), and lower the decks with the tractor hydraulics.
-Release the cord once the pins and mounting bracket are past the hooks13.
+Release the transport locks (#11) by tilting the wing mower and rotating the lock out of the way.
+Using the tractor hydraulic remote, raise the three decks until the transport hooks (# 2) disengage from the pins.
+Pull the cord (#10) tied to the unlocking lever (#9) (this will pull the hooks away from the pins and mounting bracket), and lower the decks with the tractor hydraulics.
+Release the cord once the pins and mounting bracket are past the hooks15.

-Before the three springs (7) have stretched to the point that they are unable to maintain good downward pressure and keep the hooks (2) in place, it is important to move the hook of the springs to a lower hole (8).
+Note: Additional lower holes (#8) can be used as the three springs (#7) stretch before they reach the point they need to be replaced as they are unable to maintain good downward pressure and keep the transport hooks (#2) in place.

-Over time the cords may have stretched.
-The cords can be tightened by loosening the nuts on the rope clips, pulling the cords to increase the tension, and re-tightening the nuts.
+Also, over time the cords (#10) may have stretched and should be tightened by loosening the nuts on the rope clips and pulling the cords to increase the tension.